 If your driveway is in good condition, water is not going to be much of an issue.
-However, if there are drainage problems, serious damage may appear.
+However, if you don’t have a Kansas city yard drainage solution and there are drainage problems, serious damage may appear.
 A sloped or uneven driveway may have water running down the center or even pooling in the middle.
 This will cause the driveway to weaken in areas where the water accumulates, which will cause even more potholes and cracks.

 In some situations, adding inlets or cubing to help direct the water away from the driveway will work.
 However, it may also be necessary to replace the driveway entirely.

 If you decide that replacing your driveway is the best option, be sure to find the right contractor for the job.
 Contact Johnson Concrete today!